Sacha Horler

-Sacha Horler (born 1971) is an Australian actress.
+Sacha Horler (born 12 February 1971) is an Australian actress.
 Her parents were lawyers, but co-founded Sydney's Nimrod Theatre Company in the early 1970s.

+Early life and education

+Sacha Horler graduated from Sydney's National Institute of Dramatic Arts in 1993.

 Career

-Sacha Horler graduated from Sydney's National Institute of Dramatic Arts in 1993 and made her film debut two years later with a role in the music-themed comedy Billy's Holiday.
-Among her Sydney stage credits were featured roles in the one-act play collection Playgrounds (1996) and Harold Pinter's theater classic The Birthday Party (1997).
+Horler made her film debut in 1995 with a role in the music-themed comedy Billy's Holiday.

+Among her Sydney stage credits were featured roles in the one-act play collection Playgrounds (1996) and Harold Pinter's theatre classic The Birthday Party (1997).
 In 1997, Horler was featured in the Australian-produced drama Blackrock, and the following year she appeared in the international hit Babe: Pig in the City.